romi/plant-imager/README.md

 python -m pip install -e .
 ```

-> :information_source: Please notice that we here use the git sub-modules to clone and install `romitask` and `plantdb`.
+> :information_source: Please notice that we here use the git submodules to clone and install `romitask` and `plantdb`.

-> :information_source: The `-e` option install the module or sub-module in *editable* mode.
+> :information_source: The `-e` option install the module or submodule in *editable* mode.
 > That means you will not have to reinstall them if you make modifications to the sources.